Graduate School Recruitment Fellowships

 Nomination by Graduate Adviser

 Check with the Dean's office of your unit about nomination procedures.
 However, all awards for Graduate School Recruitment (pre-emptive) Fellowships will need to be entered into the online Graduate School Awards System that can be accessed from EASI.
 Note: If you cannot find the link in EASI, you can trying linking directly to the “GCD Grad School Fellowships” page in EASI.
 If you are not allowed access there, you are not authorized.
-Graduate coordinators can contact Shannon Neuse in GIAC for authorization, and graduate advisers or GSC chairs can contact Gwen Barton in the Graduate School for their authorization.
+Graduate coordinators can contact Shannon Neuse in GIAC for authorization, and graduate advisers or GSC chairs can contact Nancy Riley in the Graduate School for their authorization.